-A team of dedicated specialists ensures that technology-aided teaching and learning needs of faculty and students are met.
-The team maintains the multimedia assets in more than 32 classrooms, and supports smart classrooms.
-The team manages Moodle - Learning Management System (LMS) - which provides the platform through which faculty, and students actively engage the course material and improve students' potential of attaining expected learning outcomes.
-New tools are being introduced to simplify the creation of online courses and enable conversion of documents into dynamic objects.
+A team of dedicated specialists provides the technology-aided teaching that meets the learning needs of faculty and students.
+It maintains the multimedia assets in more than 32 classrooms and smart classrooms.
+The team manages Moodle - Learning Management System (LMS) - which provides the platform through which faculty and students actively engage in the course material and improve students' potential to attain expected learning outcomes.
+New tools simplify the creation of online courses and enable the conversion of documents into dynamic objects.